The maths whizz turned teenage World Cup star wanted by Man City

 It is a bold statement.

-So his "rise to prominence is nothing new", in the words of another Lille insider.
+But the teenage Moroccan's "rise to prominence is nothing new" in the words of another club insider.

-The manner in which Bouaddi impressed on the big stage did not come as a surprise to anyone in Creil, either, where the 18-year-old grew up in northern France.
+The manner in which the midfielder impressed at the World Cup did not come as a surprise to anyone in Creil, either, where the 18-year-old grew up in northern France.

 "No one is shocked here," said his former coach Sofiane Khair.
 "For us, it's logical."